California Dangerous Roadway Lawyers

 What Makes a Roadway Dangerous Under California Law?

-Under California law, a roadway may be considered dangerous when it poses a substantial risk of injury to drivers, motorcyclists, bicyclists, or pedestrians when used with reasonable care.
-These hazards are often referred to as dangerous conditions of public property and can arise from poor design, inadequate maintenance, or failure to correct known safety issues.
+These hazards are often referred to as dangerous conditions of public property and can arise from poor road design, inadequate maintenance, unsafe construction zones, missing warnings, or a failure to correct known safety problems.

 Common examples of dangerous roadway conditions include:

-Potholes, cracked pavement, or uneven road surfaces
+• Potholes, cracked pavement, or uneven road surfaces

-Poorly designed intersections or confusing traffic patterns
+• Poorly designed intersections or confusing traffic patterns

-Missing, damaged, or obscured traffic signs and signals
+• Missing, damaged, or obscured traffic signs and signals

-Inadequate lighting, guardrails, or safety barriers
+• Inadequate lighting, guardrails, or safety barriers

-Roadways that flood or accumulate debris
+• Roadways that flood or accumulate debris

-Construction zones without proper warnings or protections
+• Construction zones without proper warnings or protections

 Who Is Liable for Injuries Caused by Dangerous Roadways?